 Also check the application procedures for international student exchange here.

-No. Only students that are nominated by partner universities can go on exchange at UFSC.
+No. Only students that are nominated by partner universities can be admitted at UFSC.

 3) I won a scholarship from my home country to study at UFSC.
-Can I go on exchange?
+Can I apply for the exchange program?

 Only if you have been nominated by a partner university.

 4) I won a BRAFITEC scholarship.
-Can I apply for exchange at UFSC even if my university does not have an agreement with UFSC?
+Can I apply for the exchange program even if my university does not have an agreement with UFSC?

 5) I won a BRAFITEC scholarship.
-How can I apply for Exchange at UFSC?
+How can I apply for the exchange program?

-You must contact the BRAFITEC coordinator from the program you want to attend at UFSC and ask for a letter of acceptance.
+You must contact the BRAFITEC coordinator from the program you want to enroll in at UFSC and ask for a letter of acceptance.

 6) How do I know who is the BRAFITEC coordinator at UFSC?

-Check with the BRAFITEC coordinator from your institution.
+Check with the BRAFITEC coordinator at your home institution.

-7) I won a BRANETEC scholarship.
-Can I apply for exchange at UFSC even if my university does not have an agreement with UFSC?
+7) I won a BRAFAGRI scholarship.
+Can I apply for the exchange program even if my university does not have an agreement with UFSC?

-8) I won a BRANETEC scholarship.
-How can I apply for Exchange at UFSC?
+8) I won a BRAFAGRI scholarship.
+How can I apply for the exchange program?

-You must contact the BRAFAGRI coordinator from the program you want to attend at UFSC and ask for a letter of acceptance.
+You must contact the BRAFAGRI coordinator from the program you want to enroll in at UFSC and ask for a letter of acceptance.

-Check with the BRAFAGRI coordinator from your institution.
+Check with the BRAFAGRI coordinator at your home institution.

-13) What is the application period for exchange at UFSC?
+10) What is the application period for the exchange program at UFSC?

 Check the application calendar at our website.
 There are two nomination periods each year, usually in October and April, for students who wish to come to UFSC in March and in August respectively.

-Visit SINTER website or contact the Office of International Relations from your institution.
+Visit SINTER website or contact the Office of International Relations at your institution.
 All partner institutions are informed about the opening of the application period by e-mail, one month in advance.

-15) I did not receive my username and password to start my application online as a student.
+12) I did not receive my username and password to start my online application.